Academic Catalog

 3 Credit Hours

 Students are placed on job sites to perform as electrical apprentices to demonstrate competencies and performance tasks.
 Work includes: hand bending, electrical theory, electrical test equipment, raceways, boxes and fittings, conductors, residential, commercial and industrial wiring.
-(3 lab)

 ELEC 237 ANALOG & DIGITAL CIRCUITS